yoronneko/qzsl6tool/docs/en/ecef2llh.md

 ## ecef2llh.py

-This program converts ECEF (earth-centered, earth-fix) coordinates to latitude, longitude, and ellipsoidal height.
+This program converts ECEF (earth-centered, earth-fix) coordinates to latitude, longitude, and ellipsoidal height (LLH).

 ```
 ECEF to Latitude Longitude and Height